odeibreton/onyx-coding-exercise/README.md

 I added a Postman collection to the project to allow testing the API endpoints.

+I also added a security definition to Swagger to allow testing the API endpoints using the Swagger UI.

 ## Domain
 This project contains the domain model and business logic.
 This solution did not require a big domain model, neither any complex logic, so it's very simple.